raymondpulver/standalone-hardhat-test-suite-tek/README.md

 # standalone-hardhat-test-suite-tek

-This tek made possible by the wisdoms of Pato, creator of hardhat
+This tek made possible by the wisdom of Pato, creator of hardhat

 ## What is this tek, Ray?

 This one just makes it so you don't have to run `yarn hardhat node` in another window to run a simple test suite.
-You can just use the hardhat in-process provider that actually is there for you, even though the good Pato wants you to run a separaet hardhat node to run a suite.
+Just use the hardhat in-process provider.

 You'll need a hardhat.config.js in your project.
 The best hardhat.config.js for this tek is created in this way: